 The last painting I will mention is the best painting in the Salon, I say with absolutely no authority to say so.
 Sean Diediker, in The Condition #1, paints Eve, the apple, and the fall, and this, my friends, is what Mormon art has to offer the world.
 This is Lewis’s Perelandra, except this time informed by the restored gospel.

 Our most unique doctrine is our understanding of the fall and what it means.
 We turned the Christian world upside-down when we asserted that it wasn’t a tragic mistake.
 (OK, we didn’t say that.
 Moses and Nephi said that.
 But we made sure it got translated into Italian.)
 And this is what we can offer the world with our art – it’s profoundly educational without being didactic, it’s aesthetically astounding without being trendy, and it’s genuinely and uniquely Mormon.
 And I love it.
 I’m going to keep my eye on Diediker, because I think there are some amazing things on the way.

 Well, thanks for making the trip with me.
 I promise it will be a lot more fulfilling when you’re there at the SMA in person.
-If you’re a diaspora Mormon without the wherewithal for trips on a whim to Utah Valley, the catalog is available for sale for $14 and is lovely – very nice printing.
+If you’re a diaspora Mormon without the wherewithal for trips on a whim to Utah Valley, for $14 and is lovely – very nice printing.
 I applaud the SMA for keeping the Salon tradition alive and I hope to see it produce wonders in years to come.